-- The Group had a balance of goodwill at the year-end of £1,084k (2021: £2,174k). - The prior year goodwill is historic and arose on the acquisition of Aupec Limited.
-In accordance with IAS 36 the Group is required to assess the goodwill balance for impairment annually regardless of whether any indicators of impairment exist.
-Full impairment of £2,174k recognised during the period. - The remaining goodwill arose on the acquisition of Kempstone Hill Wind Energy Limited during the year.
+- The Group had a balance of goodwill at the year-end of £1,084k (2022: £1,084k). - Goodwill is historic and arose on the acquisition of Kempstone Hill Wind Energy Limited during the prior year.

 - We undertook a review of the impairment model prepared by management, considering the mathematical accuracy along with the inputs and assumptions utilised for the forecast figures. - We vouched the net assets at acquisition and consideration of Kempstone Hill Wind Energy Limited to supporting documentation. - We reviewed the IFRS adjustments made from the initial FRS102 Kemsptone Hill Wind Energy Ltd accounts and ensured these were being prepared correctly in line with IFRS standards. - We considered whether management had exercised any bias in the inputs and assumptions used in the forecast figures.